-Courage Classic Bicycle Tour Raises Millions for Kids
+Courage Classic Bicycle Tour Breaks Record, Raises Millions for Kids

-The 25th Children’s Hospital Colorado Courage Classic tour crossed the final finish line Monday in Copper Mountain just $300,000 short of its $2.8 million goal.
+The 25th Children’s Hospital Colorado Courage Classic tour crossed the final finish line in Copper Mountain and raised a record-breaking $2.9 million.

 Two-thousand riders will continue fundraising through Aug.
 31. The tour lasted three days, included three mountain passes and was supported by nearly 400 volunteers.